Rare (Selena Gomez album): Year-end lists

 Rare was featured on several year-end list of best albums.
 It was listed at number 30 on Uproxx's "The Best Albums of 2020" list, with the editors commenting "Coming into her adulthood necessarily meant facing down those two demons, and she does it with idiosyncratic lyrics, outstanding vocal performances, and earworm hooks."
-Rolling Stone ranked it at number 24 on "The Best Albums of 2020" list, with Julia Childing stating that "it’s cathartic to hear Gomez dump out the bad years like they’re just burned toast".
+Rolling Stone ranked it at number 24 on "The Best Albums of 2020" list, with Julia Childing stating that "it's cathartic to hear Gomez dump out the bad years like they're just burned toast".
 The publication also listed "Cut You Off", a song from the album as the 19th best song of 2020.
 Billboard listed the title track as one of the best pop songs of 2020.

-Accolades
+UMI Yearlies named Rare album of the year in 2020.

 Commercial performance

 In the United States, Rare debuted at number one on the US Billboard 200, earning 112,000 album-equivalent units (including 53,000 copies as pure album sales) in its first week.
 This became Gomez's third US number-one debut and the first album released in the 2020s to top the chart.
-The album also accumulated a total of 79.3 million on-demand streams for album’s tracks that week.
+The album also accumulated a total of 79.3 million on-demand streams for album's tracks that week.
 In its second week, the album dropped to number six on the chart, earning an additional 38,000 units.
 As of December 2020, the album has earned 703,000 album-equivalent units in the US, according to Nielsen Music/MRC Data.
 In July 2021, Rare had sold 123,000 pure copies in the US.

 In the United Kingdom, the album debuted at number two on the UK Albums Chart earning 17,661 album-equivalent units in its first week.
-It became her highest-charting album in the country.
+It became her highest-charting album in the country and highest-selling album in the country, being certified gold by the British Phonographic Industry (BPI) in April 2021 for sales of 100,000 album units.
 In Australia, the album debuted at number one on the ARIA Top 100 Albums Chart, becoming Gomez's first number-one debut in the country.
 It also became her first number-one album in Argentina, Belgium (Flanders), Lithuania, Portugal and Scotland.